sahithvamsi/viratkohliODI/README.md

-This mini project was developed as a **mini-project** to demonstrate automated performance analysis and visualization for a cricket legend using Python.
+This project was developed as a **mini-project** to demonstrate automated performance analysis and visualization for a cricket legend using Python.

 ---